A DiscoverE Program

 Philadelphia Future City Competition Volunteer Information

 Mentor: Work with a student team to build their model and prepare for the competition.
-Teams are meeting virtually this year so you may be asked to work with a team outside your geographic area.
+Teams may be meeting virtually this year so you may be asked to work with a team outside your geographic area.
+Even if your team is meeting in-person, you could work with them virtually.

 Special Awards Evaluator: Select which teams meet the criteria for a Special Award.
-Evaluators will be able to review team model slideshows and video presentations (available shortly after January 16) before the competition.
+Evaluators will be able to review team model slideshows and video presentations before the competition (available shortly after January 10) .
 These will also be available on the day of the competition.
-Evaluators will need to be available on the morning of January 30 to meet with teams virtually for Q&A. Scores will be recorded online which can be done using a mobile device while the a computer is used for Q&A via Zoom with the students.
+Evaluators will need to be available on the morning of January 22 to meet with teams in-person or virtually for Q&A. Scores will be recorded online which can be done using a mobile device while a computer is used for Q&A via Zoom with the students.
 Training and detailed instructions will be provided.

-Competition Support and Zoom Hosts: If you have been a “Competition Support” person in previous years, this is the equivalent role in the virtual world and we still need you regardless of Zoom experience.
-Zoom is our virtual platform and we need assistance both before and on the day of the competition to keep everything running smoothly.
-Individuals of all experience levels, including none, are needed.
-Duties will range from being virtual escorts for teams to helping to set up our virtual convention center.
-Instead of photographers we need people who can do screen captures.
-Training will be provided at all levels as needed.
+Competition Support: If you have been a “Competition Support” person in previous years, this is the equivalent role in the virtual world and we still need you.
+Duties will range from being virtual escorts for teams to taking screen captures and recording videos of the teams.
+Training will be provided on activities specific to your role as needed..

 CLICK HERE to volunteer for the Competition